PostHog/posthog.com/contents/blog/the-posthog-array-1-15-0.md

 Based on community feedback, we made it easier for feature flags to be integrated with your backend, in addition to our frontend JavaScript implementation.

-We've added feature flag support to our [Python Integration](https://github.com/PostHog/posthog-python/pull/9), as well as [improved the `/decide` endpoint](https://github.com/PostHog/posthog/pull/1592) used by feature flags to make the API experience better.
+We've added feature flag support to our [Python Library](https://github.com/PostHog/posthog-python/pull/9), as well as [improved the `/decide` endpoint](https://github.com/PostHog/posthog/pull/1592) used by feature flags to make the API experience better.

-We have ourselves been using feature flags with the Python integration to slowly roll out some exciting new features.
+We have ourselves been using feature flags with the Python Library to slowly roll out some exciting new features.

 ### [Weekly Report Email](https://github.com/PostHog/posthog/pull/1700)